Convergence and Implicit Bias of Gradient Flow on Overparametrized Linear Networks: Numerical Experiments

 Such initialization ensures the imbalanced is the zero matrix while keeping the end-to-end matrix as $\Theta(0)$.
 We note here the choice of $Q$ does not affect the error trajectory $E(t)$, hence the loss $\mathcal{L}(t)$.

 From Fig.\ref{fig_imbalance_main}, we see that given fixed step size, the convergence rate is improved as we increase the level of the imbalance at initialization and the balanced initialization is the slowest among all cases.
-Notably, in case 3, our bound is almost tight.
-For case 2, our bound is tight in characterizing the asymptotic rate of convergence.
-Our analysis does not provide convergence guarantee for the balanced case, while~\citet{arora2018convergence,arora2018optimization} have shown linear convergence for certain cases with zero imbalance at initialization.
-This suggests the need of a unified convergence analysis, that is applicable for both balanced and imbalanced initialization, to obtain tighter convergence guarantees.
-This is subject of current research.
+Notably, our lower bound on instantaneous rate is reasonably good for all cases except for case 2 at early training stage.

+Moreover, the randomly initialized end-to-end function $\sigma_U\sigma_VU_0V_0^T$ has zero margin, as there is no bound provided for the balance case (Middle plot in Figure \ref{fig_imbalance_main}).
+Therefore, the margin-based convergence analysis~\citep{arora2018optimization} relies on carefully chosen initial end-to-end function and fail on the case of random initialization.
+On the contrary, random initialization almost surely yields a non-zero imbalance matrix, and our bound accounts for the effect of imbalance in convergence, resulting a much tighter bound on the rate.

 {Note that the goal of this experiment is to verify the improved convergence rate achieved by gradient flow initialized with a high level of imbalance.
 To this end, we approximate the continuous dynamics using gradient descent with a fixed small step size.
 However, this does not imply that one can always accelerate gradient descent by increasing the level of imbalance at initialization.
-This is because the step size for gradient descent is sometimes chosen to be close to the largest possible for convergence, but it is unknown how the level of imbalance affects such choice.}
+This is because the step size for gradient descent is sometimes chosen to be close to the largest possible for convergence, but it is unknown how the level of imbalance affects such choice.
+Analyzing the effect of large step size on convergence is subject of current research.}

-\textbf{Implicit bias of wide linear networks}: For the case of wide linear networks with random initialization considered in Section \ref{secc:wide_linear_net}, when we set $\alpha=1/2$, Theorem \ref{thm_asymp_conv_min_norm} suggests that $\|U(\infty)V^T(\infty)-\hat{\Theta}\|_F\sim \mathcal{O}(h^{-1/2})$\footnote{In Theorem \ref{thm_asymp_conv_min_norm_alpha}, we provide the bound for spectral norm, but the proof essentially derives the same bound for Frobenius norm.
-Please refer to Appendix \ref{app_pf_thm2} for details.}.
-We verify it by training linear networks with varying hidden layer width.
-We randomly initialize the network as in Section \ref{secc:wide_linear_net} and train it using gradient descent with a fixed small step size.
-The algorithm stops when the loss is below some fixed tolerance.
-We only vary the width $h$ (from $500$ to $10000$) for different experiments and repeat $5$ runs for each $h$.

-Fig.\ref{fig_implicit_bias} clearly shows that the distance between the trained network and the min-norm solution, $\|U(t_f)V^T(t_f)-\hat{\Theta}\|_F$, decreases as the width $h$ increases and the middle plot verifies the asymptotic rate $\mathcal{O}(h^{-1/2})$.
-Besides, we also plot the initial distance in $\mathrm{span}(\Phi_2)$ between the network and the min-norm solution as